Pantropical Spotted Dolphin

 Lifespan & Reproduction

 The maximum lifespan for pantropical spotted dolphins is 46 years.
+Maturity occurs around age 11.
 Mating and calving occurs year-round, with gestation lasting around 11 months.
-Lactation usually lasts 2 years, but it can also last for only 1 year.
-At 3 to 6 months old, however, calves will begin taking solid food.
+Lactation usually lasts 2 years, but it may be as few as for 1 year.
+At 3 to 6 months old, however, calves will begin eating solid food.
 Calving intervals depend on the population, but they range from 2.5 to 4 years.
-Maturity occurs around age 11.

 Threats

 One of the main threats to pantropical spotted dolphins is becoming entangled or captured in commercial fishing gear.
-Entanglement is particularly threatening for the northeastern offshore stock in the eastern tropical Pacific Ocean.
-Some species of tuna are known to aggregate beneath schools of northeastern offshore spotted dolphin stocks in the eastern tropical Pacific.
-This close association led to the fishing practice of encircling a spotted dolphin school to capture the tuna concentrated below.
+Entanglement is particularly threatening for the northeastern offshore spotted stock in the eastern tropical Pacific Ocean.
+Some species of tuna are known to aggregate beneath groups of northeastern offshore spotted dolphins in the eastern tropical Pacific.
+This close association led to the fishing practice of encircling a spotted dolphin school to capture the tuna concentrated below, to the detriment of the dolphin population, which were incidentally bycaught in the nets.

 Illegal Feeding and Harassment

-Because pantropical spotted dolphins are common and abundant throughout the Hawaiian archipelago (where they are the second most frequently sighted species during nearshore surveys), interactions with tourists are a growing issue for the Hawaiian stock.
+Because pantropical spotted dolphins are common and abundant throughout the Hawaiian archipelago (where they are the second most frequently sighted species during nearshore surveys), interactions with people are a growing issue for the Hawaiian stock.
+Illegal feeding and harassment of these dolphins have been reported.

 Hunting